What Do Social Security Disability Lawyers Do (That I Can’t)?

 Even if you make it through the application process on your own, there is still a long road ahead.

-Do I need an attorney to file for disability?
+Do I need a lawyer to apply for disability?

 The SSA doesn’t require you to have legal representation.
-However, a disability attorney will work with you to simplify the process and increase your chance of winning your case.
+However, a disability attorney will work with you to simplify the process and increase the odds of winning your case.

-You don’t have anything to lose by consulting with a lawyer because, legally, they can’t charge anything up front.
-If you win, they recoup their fees from your first paycheck (up to 25% of your first check, or a maximum of $7,000).
+Your chances of winning disability benefits are three times higher if you partner with a lawyer.
+You don’t have anything to lose by consulting with a lawyer because, legally, they can’t charge anything upfront.
+If you win, they recoup their fees from your first paycheck (up to 25% of your first check, or a maximum of $7,200).

-- Give you their honest assessment of your chances of winning.
-While they can’t say for sure if you will win, they will give you an educated guess on your chances of winning.
+A lawyer will give you an honest assessment of your chances of winning.
+While a lawyer can’t say for sure if you will win, they will give you an educated guess on your chances of winning.
 They should also tell you if the SSA or a judge will deny your case based on how your condition affects your day-to-day life.

 Most people are unaware of the nuances and details needed to obtain disability benefits, leading the SSA to deny 80 percent of applicants.